 The current review synthesizes the peer-reviewed scientific literature primarily published between December 1, 2023, and January 31, 2025, identified through comprehensive searches of the databases PubMed and Scopus.
 The "origin of SARS-CoV-2" was again the search term.
 To maintain methodological rigor and focus on empirical evidence, non-peer-reviewed material, opinion pieces, and studies lacking original data were excluded from the analysis.
 To ensure transparency and reproducibility, the following inclusion and exclusion criteria were applied.

 Inclusion criteria: studies were included if their primary focus was on the origin of SARS-CoV-2, addressing either the zoonotic spillover hypothesis, the laboratory-related emergence hypothesis, or related aspects (e.g., reverse zoonosis, animal reservoirs, phylogenetic analyses directly relevant to origin).
-Original Data: studies were included if they presented original empirical data (genomic sequences, epidemiological data, environmental sampling results, experimental findings).
+Studies were included if they presented original empirical data (genomic sequences, epidemiological data, environmental sampling results, experimental findings).
 Purely theoretical or opinion pieces were excluded.
-Peer-Reviewed: studies were included if published in a peer-reviewed scientific journal.
-Preprints were excluded., being studies published in English prioritized.
+Studies were included if published in a peer-reviewed scientific journal.

-Exclusion Criteria: studies not primarily focused on the origin of SARS-CoV-2, those lacking original empirical data (e.g., reviews without new data, editorials, commentaries), non-peer-reviewed publications (preprints, conference abstracts, grey literature) and studies not available in the English language.
+Exclusion Criteria: studies not primarily focused on the origin of SARS-CoV-2, studies lacking original empirical data (editorials, commentaries), non-peer-reviewed publications (preprints, conference abstracts, grey literature), and studies not available in the English language.

 Search term: "origin of SARS-CoV-2" was used in PubMed and Scopus.
 The primary search focused on publications between December 1, 2023, and January 31, 2025.
 However, key earlier publications were also included for context.
 No specific impact factor cutoff was used.
-Relevance and methodological rigor were prioritized.
+While the primary search term was "origin of SARS-CoV-2, studies that presented original analyses of publicly available genomic data, even if they did not explicitly use the search term, were also reviewed.
+This included studies that performed phylogenetic analyses, examined viral evolution, or investigated potential animal reservoirs.
+Studies were included if they presented original data or analyses relevant to understanding the origin of SARS-CoV-2.